JakeHulme1/graphsec-detector/README.md

 ## About

-`graphsec-detector` leverages the GraphCodeBERT transformer model to detect security vulnerabilities in Python source code.
+`graphsec-detector` uses the GraphCodeBERT transformer model to detect security vulnerabilities in Python source code.
 It uses the VUDENC dataset, which contains Python commits labeled with Common Weakness Enumeration (CWE) types.

 ## Dataset